volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

   Writing tests forces developers to think thoroughly about the tested code, identify edge cases and potential problems, and to ensure that nothing would fail because of them.

-  Failing unit tests are a sign that the software is not yet ready for the production.
+  Failing unit tests are a sign that the software is not yet ready for production.
 * **documentation**

   If the functionality provided by the specific code is unclear but well-tested, the developer can gain a basic understanding of it by reading unit tests.